-By shared speed boat the journey from Koh Lipe to Koh Muk (also known as Koh Mook) is scheduled to take 2 hours.
-At the moment all services from Koh Lipe to Koh Muk are shared speed boat services.
+By shared speedboat the journey from Koh Lipe to Koh Muk (also known as Koh Mook) is scheduled to take from 2 to 3 hours depending upon which service you take.
+At the moment all services from Koh Lipe to Koh Muk are shared speedboat services.

 Ferry Times from Koh Lipe to Koh Muk

-There are currently 5 shared speed boat services a day from Koh Lipe to Koh Muk, all departing at the same time.
+There are currently 3 shared speedboat services a day from Koh Lipe to Koh Muk, all departing at the same time.

 |Koh Lipe||Koh Muk||Ticket||Company|